-BAUDOUIN DESCHAMPS DIRECTOR
+BAUDOUIN DESCHAMPS

-Mr. Deschamps has 35 years of insurance experience including almost 25 years with the Aviva Group where he served in Senior Management in various parts of the group including as CEO.
+Baudouin Deschamps has 35 years of insurance experience including almost 25 years with the Aviva Group where he served in Senior Management in various parts of the group including as CEO.
 His involvement with Malta started in 2001, when he was Director Europe for Aviva.
-Today he is an independent consultant in Risk Management and Governance and sits on several boards in the finance and consultancy sectors.
+Today he is an independent consultant in Risk Management and Governance and and sits on several boards in the insurance industry.

-MARK GASAN DIRECTOR
+MARK GASAN